Frequently asked questions about student admissions in Theatre Academy

-In general, the entrance examination must be completed in Finland.
-However, in some programmes video auditions replace entrance examinations, and you do not need to attend the entrance examination at the Theatre Academy in Helsinki.
+In general, the entrance examination must be completed in Helsinki, Finland.
+However, in some programmes remote auditions replace entrance examinations, and you do not need to attend the entrance examination at the Theatre Academy in Helsinki.
 The programme-specific admissions instructions will mention the video auditions if they are available.

 Does Uniarts Helsinki accept transfer students from other universities?